umarhassan-mitodl/6.868j-fall-2011/content/pages/syllabus.md

 The subject of this course is to discuss theories about how minds work.
 We will emphasize aspects of thinking that are so poorly understood that they are still considered to be more philosophical than scientific.
 Our goal is to replace ill-defined folk theories of 'consciousness', 'self' and 'emotion' with more concrete computational concepts.

 This course centers around two books, _Society of Mind_ and _The Emotion Machine_.
-The full text of _The Emotion Machine_ is also available on {{% resource_link "68c3879c-d446-484c-aa26-482dd4c6d218" "Prof. Minsky's homepage" %}}.
+The full text of _The Emotion Machine_ is also available on [Prof. Minsky's homepage](http://web.media.mit.edu/~minsky/).
 There are no course prerequisites for 6.868.
 However, you are expected to have read _Society of Mind_ in advance.

 Expectations (Yours and Ours)
 -----------------------------